 About The Horror Tree

-The Horror Tree is a resource for horror authors.
+The Horror Tree is a resource for horror authors which was created in 2011.
 The main goal when starting the site was to include all of the latest horror anthologies and publishers that are taking paying submissions.
 A resource useful for both new and experienced publishers alike looking for an outlet for their written material!
 Each anthology that we list should have a set deadline as well as offer compensation in the form of direct payment, royalties, or at the very least a physical contributor’s copy.

-Since that time we have expanded to include articles on every aspect of the writing journal as well as guest posts from authors.
+Since that time we have expanded to include articles on every aspect of the writing process, fiction, guest posts, blog tours, and more!

 Note: We do not make any money from you submitting to these anthologies, we are not releasing them, nor are we responsible for them in any way.
 Our goal is to just try and help out our fellow horror authors to have an easy way to find out what anthologies are open to submit to and have a community to work with.